Seasawher/mathlib4-help/docs/commands.md

 ## \#print_fun_prop_theorems
 Defined in: `Mathlib.Meta.FunProp.«command#print_fun_prop_theorems__»`

-Command that printins all function properties attached to a function.
+Command that prints all function properties attached to a function.

 For example
 ```